Algernon Sidney: Trial and execution

 He petitioned the King for mercy on the grounds of Jeffreys' unprofessional conduct, and friends and relatives added their pleas: but the King was as implacable as he had been in the case of William Russell, Lord Russell.
 Sidney now resigned himself to death, remarking coarsely that for all he cared "the King can make a snuffbox from my arse".

 On the scaffold, Sidney argued that his conviction was unlawful, disputing the quality of the evidence against him and pointing out various deviations from proper legal procedure at his trial.
 He also reiterated his objections to absolute monarchy in Discourses Concerning Government, arguing that these did not constitute treason.
 Still, he observed that he was abstaining from tackling truly "great matters" in this last speech of his, because "We live in an age that makes truth pass for treason".
 He concluded by declaring that he was dying for the Good Old Cause.

-He was beheaded on 7 December 1683, and his remains were buried at Penshurst.
+Sidney was beheaded on 7 December 1683, and his remains were buried at Penshurst.